Babalad: Education

 In the village there is a Govt.
 Higher Primary School (HPS, Babaladi), currently working from 1st to 8th standard years, having more than 150 students enrolled.
 The village has an approximate literacy rate of 70%.

 Literacy Rate

 The village literacy rate is about 75%.
 Males has 75% and Female has 70% of literacy.

 Politics

-Babaladi village is comes under Babaleshwar Assembly Constituency and Vijayapur Parliamentary Constituency.
+Babaladi village comes under Babaleshwar Assembly Constituency and Vijayapur Parliamentary Constituency.